lrajendran25/nexthol-flow/index.rst

    Is the Task Manager application accessible?
 Why not?

    Using these simple policies it is possible to block traffic between groups of VMs such as production and development, to isolate a lab system, or provide isolation for compliance.
+Isolation policies take priority over any existing application policies, and can block traffic that would normally be allowed by an application policy.

 Deleting a Policy
 .................